altmann/FluentResults/README.md

 ## Samples/Best Practices

-Here are some samples and best practices using FluentResult or the Result pattern in general with some famous or common used frameworks and libraries.
+Here are some samples and best practices to be followed while using FluentResult or the Result pattern in general with some famous or commonly used frameworks and libraries.

 ### Powerful domain model inspired by Domain Driven Design

 - [Domain model with a command handler](https://github.com/altmann/FluentResults/tree/master/src/FluentResults.Samples/DomainDrivenDesign)
 - Protecting domain invariants by using for example factory methods returning a Result object
-- Make each error unique by make your custom Error classes which inherit from Error class
+- Make each error unique by making your own custom Error classes inheriting from Error class
-- If the method can not fail then don't use the Result class as return type.
+- If the method doesn't have a failure scenario then don't use the Result class as return type
 - Be aware that you can merge multiple failed results or return the first failed result asap

 ### Serializing Result objects (ASP.NET WebApi, [Hangfire](https://www.hangfire.io/))